bountybench/bountybench/README.md

 If docker still attempts to rebuild, try cancelling the build using `control+c` and adding the `--no-build` flag (assuming no images are missing).

 ### Using Git Inside Containers
 Depending on the hardware setup, building the container could take anywhere from 5 minutes to much longer.
 Because dependencies changes are less frequent than codebase changes, a possible solution is to building the container once, and then use git in the container to fetch the latest changes from `bountyagent/` (`app/`) and `bountybench/` (`app/bountybench`) repos.
 Inside the container, you could also `git checkout` different branches for testing.

-SSH keys are needed for `git pull` and `git fetch` to work.
-Before running `docker compose up --build -d`, please the follow these steps to set up the keys correctly:
+SSH keys are needed for `git pull` and `git fetch` to work. **Before running `docker compose up --build -d`, please the follow these steps to set up the git credentials correctly:**

+1. Please make sure you cloned the repository with ssh, i.e. `git clone git@github.com:cybench/bountyagent.git`
-To create a new pair of ssh keys and make them available to the container, run
+2. To create a new pair of ssh keys specific for the container, run

 ```
 chmod +x tools/ssh_key_gen.sh && \